 - The accommodation and food services industry has the largest share (14.9%) of small business employees in the state, a total of 520,601.

 - The mining, quarrying, oil and gas extraction sector has 1,598 small business employees making it the smallest industry in the state.

-- Florida state law requires that every new business designate a Florida registered agent that will be available during regular business hours at a physical address within Florida.
+- Florida state law requires that every new Florida LLC designate a Florida registered agent that will be available during regular business hours at a physical address within the state.

 - The cost for acquiring a business license is $125.
 It can be higher if you need additional permits.